imapp-pl/gas-cost-estimator/docs/report_impact.md

-### Gas Cost Changes Impact
+## Gas Cost Changes Impact

-The goal of this study is to assess the impact of changes provided by EIP-7904 on gas usage.
+The goal of this study is to assess the impact of changes provided by [EIP-7904.](https://github.com/ethereum/EIPs/pull/9454) .

+### Gas Usage Impact

+EIP-7904 decreases gas cost of a number of opcodes and operations.
 Specifically, transactions would consume less gas, allowing more transactions to be included in a block while preserving the block gas limit, thereby increasing transaction throughput.
+This section investigates gas usage changes in terms of quantity.

 #### Methodology